nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 ## What?

-This is guidelines for unmaintained packages.
+These are guidelines for unmaintained packages.

 ## Why?